 Question: "What does it mean to be in the presence of God?"

-This is different and every child of God invariably goes through this from time to time, like a landlord who has left his house and gone away on business for a while.
-He has not left the house completely empty for if he had, he would have taken all his belongings with him.
+Every child of God invariably goes through this feeling of losing God’s presence from time to time, like a landlord who has left his house and gone away on business for a while.
+He has not left the house completely empty, for, if he had, he would have taken all his belongings with him.
 But because he has left all his furniture and belongings in that house, does it not mean that he will return once again?
-Any believer knows that there are times of spiritual leanness where perhaps the Lord determines to test our faith, for it is that He loves most (Hebrews 11:6).
+Any believer knows that there are times of spiritual leanness where perhaps the Lord determines to test our faith.
 Does He not sift us; does He not push us through the winnowing flames of affliction that we might be all the more pure?
 (Job 23:10; 1 Peter 1:7)

 David speaks of a joy that only the righteous can know (Psalm 16:11)—a joy that is but a foretaste of a far greater and everlasting joy when we see the Lord’s face in the glory to come.
 The hymn writer John Newton spoke of these “solid joys and lasting treasures that only Zion’s children know.”